 Why to Make Your Own: Cost

 Or maybe you’re like me, and you’re comparing the cost-to-milligram ratio.
 I’ve seen cannabis sodas with a mere 10mg of THC go for $10 or more, and – no. Just hell no. I’m not paying $10 for a freakin’ soda.
 Movie theaters, the bastions of price-gouged corn syrup, don’t even charge that much for a drink.

 Or maybe, just maybe, you’re one of those people who likes to cook.
 Better yet, maybe you’re one of those people who’s really good at cooking, and you know you can show-up those mass-produced edibles any day of the week.

 If you’re going to experiment with crafting your own edibles, step one is Know you can make the thing.
 Nothing is more soul-crushing than dumping hundreds of dollars’ worth of weed into a cake only to realize you mistook the table salt for cane sugar.
 Whoops.

 What About Buying Homemade?

-The problem with getting other people’s homemade edibles is you will never entirely know if their dosing is accurate either.
-A lot of things can go wrong between Step A to Step Z. Gray market products don’t undergo lab testing, so it’s a bit of a crapshoot.
-That may not be an issue for some of you.
-For others, it could be the difference between getting to work versus curling up in fetal position on the kitchen floor.
+The problem with getting other people’s homemade edibles is you will never entirely know if their dosing is accurate.
+A lot of things can go wrong between Step A to Step Z. Gray market products don’t undergo lab testing, so it’s a bit of a crapshoot whether the edibles are too strong.
+That may not be an issue for some people – some even like edibkles that are too strong.
+For others, it could be the difference between getting to work the next day versus curling up in fetal position on the kitchen floor for 24 hours.